rvijay333/RISC-V-Talent-Development-Program/README.md

   The program is : Implementation of flip flops (SR , JK , T and D ) using VSD Squadron mini .

   # Principle :
-  The code is written in C for the CH32V00x-based VSDSquadron Mini board and uses its peripheral library for GPIO operations.
-It configures several GPIO pins: some are set as inputs (with pull-ups) for reading push buttons, and others as outputs (in push-pull mode) for driving LEDs.
-The main loop polls the state of the selection and input buttons, then processes the flip‑flop logic (SR, JK, T, or D) based on those inputs.
-It updates the output LEDs to show the computed state (Q and ¬Q) and uses extra LEDs as visual indicators for the selected flip‑flop mode.
-Additionally, basic interrupt handlers for NMI and HardFault are defined using the fast interrupt attribute.
-Essentially, the code demonstrates how to combine hardware interfacing (reading buttons and driving LEDs) with digital logic implemented in software on a RISC-V microcontroller.
+  The system uses a microcontroller to simulate basic flip‑flop circuits.
+It reads which flip‑flop mode to use (SR, JK, T, or D) through dedicated selection buttons and shows the selected mode using indicator LEDs.
+Two additional buttons provide binary input values.
+The microcontroller processes these inputs using the logic of the selected flip‑flop—setting, resetting, toggling, or directly assigning the output state (Q).
+The result is then shown on two output LEDs (one displaying Q and the other its inverse, ~Q), while extra LEDs indicate which input buttons are active.
+Essentially, the project combines user inputs and simple digital logic to mimic the behavior of flip‑flops, with visual feedback provided by LEDs.
   <hr>
    <h4>Program :</h4>